tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Tendermint Core is a BFT Proof-of-Stake (PoS) protocol, which is composed of two protocols in one: a consensus algorithm and a peer-to-peer networking protocol.
-Inspired by the design goal behind [Raft](./Permissionless-Byzantine-Fault-Tolerant-Protocols(Part1).md#raft), the authors of [[6]] specified Tendermint as an easy-to-understand, developer-friendly algorithm while doing algorithmically complex systems engineering.
+Inspired by the design goal behind [Raft](./Permissionless-Byzantine-Fault-Tolerant-Protocols(Part1).md#raft), the authors of [[6]] specified Tendermint as being an easy-to-understand, developer-friendly algorithm that can do algorithmically complex systems engineering.

 Tendermint is modeled as a deterministic protocol, live under partial synchrony, which achieves throughput within the bounds of the latency of the network and individual processes themselves.

 Tendermint rotates through the validator set, in a weighted round-robin fashion.
-The higher the stake (i.e. voting power) that a validator possesses, the greater its weighting, the proportionally more times it will be elected as a leader.
+The higher the stake (i.e. voting power) that a validator possesses, the greater its weighting; and the more times, proportionally, it will be elected as a leader.
 Thus, if one validator has the same amount of voting power as another validator, they will both be elected by the protocol an equal amount of times [[6]].

-Critics have argued that Tendermint is not decentralized, and that one can distinguish and target leadership, launching a DDoS attack against them, sniffling the progression of the chain.
+Critics have argued that Tendermint is not decentralized, and that one can distinguish and target leadership, launching a DDoS attack against them, and sniffling the progression of the chain.
 Although Sentry Architecture (containing sentry nodes, refer to [Sentry Nodes](#sentry-nodes)) has been implemented in Tendermint, the argument regarding the degree of decentralization is still questionable.